 At three-years old, children become aware of the world around them and of the role others play in it.
 They begin to talk about their world and thoughts in complete sentences.
 Our three-year old preschool and child care program continues to promote the development of the whole child using the Creative Curriculum for Preschool.
 This comprehensive, research- based curriculum features exploration and encourages children to make and test hypotheses, develop skills for using technology, explore their world and the people in it, and engage their creative thinking skills.
 Units of study include balls, buildings, clothing, and trees - all of which are part of their big world.
 Language and literacy activities are integrated throughout the studies.
 Imagination and creativity are enhanced through our daily art and music activities.
 Many opportunities are provided for the development of gross motor skills including the use of Mighty Minutes and the Choosy Kids program.
 The teachers use the curriculum as a framework to create small group activities to help children develop positive peer relationships.

-With a unique school age program that includes transportation to and from various local elementary schools, our school-aged child care program combines learning and fun for the children ages 5-4th grade.
+With a unique school age program that includes transportation to and from Skyview Elementary school, our school-aged child care program combines learning and fun for the children ages 5-4th grade.
 Available before school and after school, our program offers a dinner, a homework period, outdoor games and activities, craft projects, and much more.
-Focused on building the whole child, our school-age program presents learning in a laid back and loosely structured setting, giving the older kids the chance to take a breath after a long day at school.
+Focused on building the whole child, our school-age program presents learning in a laid back and loosely structured setting, giving the older children the chance to take a breath after a long day at school.
 These kids are full of curiosity and ingenuity - how to build the perfect racetrack, using science to make exploding goop, or creating a one-of-a-kind masterpiece - and learning how to be leaders and positive role models to the younger children.

 Enrollment for the before/after school program begins August 1st.